 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management fees 0.75%

 Distribution and Service (Rule 12b-1) fees 0.00%

 Other expenses 0.48%

 Total annual fund operating expenses 1.23%

-Fees waived and/or reimbursed 1 (0.48)%
+Fees waived and/or reimbursed (0.48)%

 Total annual fund operating expenses after waiving fees and/or reimbursing expenses 0.75%

 The Fund's investment advisor has contractually agreed to waive fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 0.75% of the average daily net assets of the Fund.
 This agreement is in effect through December 16, 2024, and may be terminated before that date only by the Trust's Board of Trustees.
 The advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the advisor, for a period of three years after the date of the waiver or payment.
-Reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
-Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.
+Reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
+Reimbursements of fees waived or payments made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.
 Any such reimbursement is contingent upon the Board's subsequent review of the reimbursed amounts and no reimbursement may cause the total operating expenses paid by the Fund in a fiscal year to exceed the applicable limitation on Fund expenses.
-The Fund must pay current ordinary operating expenses before the advisor is entitled to any reimbursement of fees and/or Fund expenses.